Gghz007/blender-cgf-importer-exporter/README.md

 - edit assets in Blender
 - export geometry and animation back to CryEngine 1 formats

+Important status note:

+- geometry import/export is currently the stable path
+- CAF/ANM/CAL animation import is still experimental and can produce incorrect poses compared to legacy 3ds Max CryImporter on some assets

 The codebase is based on the original CryImporter / CryExport toolchain used for 3ds Max and on additional legacy CryEngine exporter references.

 ## Supported Blender Versions